aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/charts/how-to-set-point-as-total/_index.md

             // Accessing the chart named "Graphiq5"
             const chart = worksheet.charts.get("Graphiq5");

-            // set some points as total column
+            // Set some points as total
             // In this example, we set points 0, 4, 8, 12 as total
             chart.nSeries.get(0).layoutProperties.subtotals = [0, 4, 8, 12];